The Honors Project in Africana Studies

 Project Phases and Deadlines:

 The honors project advising committee will determine the project’s feasibility at the end of each phase.
 Failure to meet deadlines will result in the project’s downgrade to an independent study if work is satisfactory, or disqualification.
-Click here for the 2013-2014 Honors submission schedule.
+CLICK HERE for the 2014-2015 Honors submission schedule.

 Phase 1 begins early in the fall semester, with the presentation of the prospectus to the advising committee, who determines the viability of the project moving forward.